queer-community-allies/queer-community-allies/projects/index.md

 ## Classroom Decor & Educator Supplies

-Teachers often ask us for buttons to distribute to faculty-friends and students and for posters, stickers and flags for their classrooms.
+Teachers ask us for buttons to have available for faculty, friends and students and ask for posters, stickers and flags for their classrooms.
 If you're a teacher who would like some items, reach out!
 We'd be happy to gift you some!

 Community ally with a favorite teacher friend?
 Consider purchasing some swag from our online shop [QueerCommunityAllies at Zazzle.com](https://www.zazzle.com/store/queercommunityallies) as a back-to-school gift.